 The module explores how councillors can act as effective community leaders to build social inclusion.
 In addition, it looks at how not complying with the Act might lead to issues around discrimination, harassment and victimisation for councillors in their roles.
 Councillors can find more information and register for this module via our elearning portal .

-- The use of an expert supplier to deliver targeted marketing for students and graduates from Black, Asian and minority ethnic backgrounds and work undertaken with universities to support a diversity of applications.
+- working with external organisations to deliver targeted marketing for students and graduates from Black, Asian and minority ethnic backgrounds, and students from lower socio-economic backgrounds

-- Online assessment stages have been updated with a stronger focus on reducing adverse impact against particular groups.
+- online assessment stages have been updated with a stronger focus on reducing adverse impact

-Over 28 per cent of applicants recruited in Autumn 2020 identified as being from Asian and minority ethnic backgrounds.
+Over 28 per cent of applicants recruited in Autumn 2022 identified as being from Black, Asian and minority ethnic backgrounds.
 Women also represent more than 50 per cent of graduates on NGDP.

 By attracting new and diverse talent to the local government workforce, the NGDP ensures that councils better represent the communities they serve.